List of Tokyo Ravens characters: Azusa Nanami

-A former delinquent well known for always wearing a green bandanna, who is also Harutora's best friend from school, Touji is capable of special spirit sensing and has a vast knowledge of onmyodo.
-He realized that Natsume had conjured Hokuto well before Hokuto herself.
-He is enrolled at the Onmyo Academy in Tokyo along with Harutora, and will usually help Harutora if he gets into trouble.
-He was a victim of the Spiritual Disaster, two years prior to the story.
-It was revealed that he had been possessed by the oni which caused the Spiritual Disaster; Harutora's father, who is a doctor, treated him although the after-effects remain.
-Thus in the end he became a half-oni and now tries to gain control to contain the oni inside him.
-The reason he enrolled to Onmyo Academy was to purify his inner oni.
+Azusa Nanami (七海 梓, Nanami Azusa) is a former maid and the older half-sister of Akane.
+Well known for always wearing a maid costume, who is also Jun's best friend from school, Azusa is capable of cooking special meals like Curry and Onigiri and has a vast knowledge of britain, her reincarnation is Victoria (ビクトリア, Bikutoria) and with her ability Big Victory (Biggu Bikutorī), she can creates copies of herself.
+She realized that Jun had conjured Tsubasa well before Tsubasa herself.
+She is one of the people involved in the Archangel's Flight Game in Kamakura along with her younger half-brother, and will usually help Akane if he gets into trouble.
+She was a victim of the Heaven's Fall, two years prior to the story.
+It was revealed that he had been possessed by the Archangel which caused the Heaven's Fall; Akane's father, who is a doctor, killed her and Akane's parents unintentionally although the after-effects remain.
+Thus in the end she became a half-demon and now tries to gain control to contain the Archangel inside her.
+The reason she participated in Archangel's Flight was to remove her Archangel which was inside her and revive her parents.